elasticio/elasticio.github.io/content/_components/sap-bydesign/index.md

 ## Triggers

-### Get New And Updated Objects Polling.
-Config Fields
+### Get New And Updated Objects Polling

+{% include img.html max-width="100%" url="img/get-new-and-update-objects-polling.png" title="Get New And Updated Objects Polling" %}

 1. Polling Object - objects that going to be polled by the trigger.